Adepts-Of-0xCC/blog/_posts/Connectionless-shells/2021-06-18-Connectionless-shells.md

 # Introduction

 This post came after crafting a small PoC to satisfy our curiosity.
-The tactic of keeping a few compromised machines "quiet" (without communication with the C2) until a pre-shared combination of ports are hitted is something that [@TheXC3LL](https://twitter.com/TheXC3LL) shared in his article "[Stealthier communications & Port Knocking via Windows Filtering Platform (WFP)](https://x-c3ll.github.io/posts/windows-port-knocking/)".
+The tactic of keeping a few compromised machines "quiet" (without communication with the C2) until a pre-shared combination of ports are hit is something that [@TheXC3LL](https://twitter.com/TheXC3LL) shared in his article "[Stealthier communications & Port Knocking via Windows Filtering Platform (WFP)](https://x-c3ll.github.io/posts/windows-port-knocking/)".

 In the article our owl explained how some **"clean boxes"** are left behind until its retake is needed.
 When the Red Team needs to reactivate the communication with its implant they just "knock" on a few predefined ports and the implant wakes up again.
 To do this the implant uses the **Windows Filtering Platform** APIs in order to monitor the firewall events and to check for incomming UDP packets (source and destionation port/ip), if the predefined condition is met then it connects back to a fallback C2 or just fire a reverse shell.